Bryce-W-Frazier/rc_over_http/readme.md

 ## Dependencies
 ### System
-- Raspberry Pi 3B
-      - Not Tested on 1B, 2B, 4B, and 5B
+- Raspberry Pi 3 B, Not Tested on 1B, 2B, 4B, and 5B
-- Debian 13 ARM 64
-      - Not Tested on other Debian Systems or 32 ARM
+- Debian 13 ARM 64, Not Tested on other Debian Systems or 32 ARM

 ### Apt Packages
 - pigpio